superle3/ans_archiver/README.md

 ## Installation

 1. Clone the repository or download the zip file and .
-2. Install the packages with either [uv](https://docs.astral.sh/uv/) and run `uv sync` or run `pip install .` inside the cloned directory
+2. Install the packages with either [uv](https://docs.astral.sh/uv/) and run `uv sync` or with pip and run `pip install .` inside the cloned/extracted directory
 3. Set up environment variables in a `.env` file.

 ## Configuration